 Home Inspectors in Mississippi are regulated by the Mississippi Home Inspector Board.

-• Completion of high school or GED
+• Complete high school or GED

 • Be at least 21 years of age